 Fingertip Rule for Topical Psoriasis Medication

-- Scalp – Regarding the various body parts where you will apply the medicine for psoriasis, the fingertip unit for each part of your body is different.
-When it comes to psoriasis in the scalp, about three fingertips of medication will be sufficient.
+- Scalp - Regarding the various body parts where you will apply the medicine for psoriasis, the fingertip unit for each part of your body is different.
+When it comes to psoriasis on the scalp, about three fingertips of medication will be sufficient.

-- Elbow and arm – For this area, application on the elbow will only require one fingertip unit.
-You can find a lot of information such as an easy to follow table that tells you how many units of medicine need to be applied for psoriasis on various parts of your body.
+- Elbow and arm - For this area, application on the elbow will only require one fingertip unit.
+You can find a lot of information such as an easy-to-follow table that tells you how many units of medicine need to be applied for psoriasis on various parts of your body.
 For psoriasis on the whole arm, with most of the hand, four units is the amount required to be applied topically.
 For the whole elbow, apply one fingertip unit

 - Face and neck - For the face and neck, the prescribed amount for application is two and a half fingertip units.
 If you have this condition only on one hand, both front and back, including the fingers, about one fingertip unit of medication will suffice.

-- Foot and leg – In case of psoriasis on the foot, specifically both soles, one and a half fingertip units of medication are to be applied.
-For psoriasis on the foot covering both top and soles including the toes, the same number of units is to be applied on each foot.
+- Foot and leg - In case of psoriasis on the foot, specifically both soles, one and a half fingertip units of medication are to be applied.
+For psoriasis on the foot covering both the top and soles including the toes, the same number of units is to be applied on each foot.
 When the whole leg is affected, eight units is the prescribed amount, for the buttocks it is four units of medication.